broschke/jinja_example/README.md

-This is the Thinkful lesson 3.2 on Templating using Jinja2
+This is the Thinkful unit 3 lesson 3.2 on Templating using Jinja2